Make your College Experience What YOU Want it to Be

 The Fashion Club is a student organization that provides Stevenson University students with opportunities to be involved in fashion-driven and fashion-related activities.
 The club appeals to students at Stevenson University studying in various areas such as fashion merchandising, fashion design, business, business communication, photography, and art.
 The activities in the Fashion Club will expand students’ knowledge by helping students understand the fashion retail business through activities, workshops, field trips, charities and events.

-The FMA will promote the knowledge of finance – including financial literacy—and elevate the understanding of the relationship between finance and business among peers as well as provide members with professional development resources and opportunities related to finance.
-FMA will also enhance the quality and relevance of education in finance and provide opportunities for professional interaction.
+FMA promotes the knowledge of finance – including financial literacy—and elevates the relationship between finance and business among peers.
+FMA provides members with professional development resources and opportunities related to finance, while enhancing the quality and relevance of education in finance and provide opportunities for professional interaction.

-The Forensic Science Club strives to provide unity within the forensic science program at Stevenson by giving both graduate and undergraduate students in the program, as well as the faculty members, a chance to interact and participate in various campus events as a group.
+The Forensic Science Club strives to provide unity within the forensic science program at Stevenson by giving both graduate and undergraduate students a chance to interact and participate in various campus events as a group.
 The club also fundraises to host networking sessions with various external forensic science organizations.

 Human Services Club | HSC@stevenson.edu

-The Human Services Club parallels strongly with the major.
-It sponsors charitable, educational, and social activities.
+The Human Services Club parallels strongly with the Human Services major at Stevenson by sponsoring charitable, educational, and social activities on and around campus.
 Students conduct service projects that benefit needy families, such as donating Christmas gifts to needy children through the Giving Tree Project.
-The club members will also be able to hear from speakers, such as admissions officers from graduate programs in counseling and social work, and representatives from non-profit organizations like Catholic Charities.
+HSC also sponsors campus speakers, such as admissions officers from graduate programs in counseling and social work, and representatives from non-profit organizations like Catholic Charities.
 Social gatherings have included parties as well as recreational field trips.

 Legal Society | email@example.com